jeff-vincent/Jeff-Vincent/README.md

 - I work as a technical writer for [Velocity](https://www.velocity.tech), and I'm passionate about developer advocacy 🥑
 - You can chat with me on [LinkedIn](https://www.linkedin.com/in/jeff-v-28b588152/) and check out [my portfolio](https://jeff-vincent.net) to see examples of my developer content.

-- I'm currently building [PyProdigy](https://github.com/jeff-vincent/PyProdigy), a free, open-source, Kubernetes-native Python learning platform.
+- I'm currently building [PyProdigy](https://pyprodigy.dev), a free, open-source, Kubernetes-native Python learning platform ([repo](https://github.com/jeff-vincent/PyProdigy)).

 - Some open source example applications I'm particularly proud of are:
   - A [GPT-2 fine tuning and deployment example](https://github.com/jeff-vincent/velocity-gpt2-eks-example) built specifically to run in AWS EKS.